EthanSheafMorrison/EthanSheafMorrison/README.md

    - Follow the existing structure for project entries
    - Make sure to set the "featured" and "group" properties according to where you want the project to appear

+### Method 3: Markdown-Based Projects (NEW)

+1. Create a new Markdown file in the `markdown/` directory with your project ID as the filename
+   - For example: `markdown/my-project.md`
+2. Add your project details to `data.json` as usual
+3. Create a new HTML file in the `projects/` directory based on `markdown-template.html`
+   - This HTML file will automatically load and render the Markdown content
+4. Add your project images to `images/projects/your-project-id/`

 ## File Structure

 - `index.html` - Main homepage with dynamic project listings
 - `data.json` - Contains all project data
 - `script.js` - Handles dynamic content loading and site functionality
+- `simple-script.js` - Simplified script that's easier to maintain
 - `styles.css` - Site-wide styling
 - `admin.html` - Interface for adding/updating projects
 - `project-template.html` - Template for new project pages
+- `markdown-template.html` - **NEW**: Template for Markdown-based projects
+- `markdown/` - **NEW**: Directory containing Markdown content files
 - `projects/` - Directory containing individual project pages
 - `images/projects/` - Directory containing project images